Catholic Church sexual abuse cases: United States

 In July 2003, the Roman Catholic Archdiocese of Louisville paid $25.7 million to "settle child sexual-abuse allegations made in 240 lawsuits naming 34 priests and other church workers."
 In 2003, the Roman Catholic Archdiocese of Boston also settled a large case for $85 million with 552 alleged victims.
 In 2004, the Roman Catholic Diocese of Orange settled nearly 90 cases for $100 million.

 The Roman Catholic Diocese of Dallas paid $30.9 million in 1998 to twelve victims of one priest ($ in present-day terms).

 In April 2007, the Roman Catholic Archdiocese of Portland in Oregon agreed to a $75 million settlement with 177 claimants and the Roman Catholic Archdiocese of Seattle agreed to a $48 million settlement with more than 160 victims.
 In July 2007, the Roman Catholic Archdiocese of Los Angeles reached a $660 million agreement with more than 500 alleged victims, in December 2006, the archdiocese had a settlement of 45 lawsuits for $60 million.

 As recently as 2011, Fr Curtis Wehmeyer was allowed to work as a priest in Minnesota despite many people having reported concern about his sexual compulsion and suspicious behavior with boys.
 Wehmeyer was employed as a priest without proper background checks.
 Wehmeyer was later convicted of sexually abusing two boys.
 After Wehmeyer's arrest there were complaints the responsible clergy were more concerned with how to spin the story in a favorable light than in helping victims.

 In July 2018, Cardinal Theodore McCarrick of the Archdiocese of Washington, D.C. resigned from the College of Cardinals (the first Cardinal to do so since 1927) following allegations of abuse and attempted homosexual rape at a seaside villa.
 In August, a "systematic coverup" of sex abuse by more than 300 priests in Pennsylvania parishes was revealed.
 Reviewers of the situation indicated that many more victims and perpetrators were likely undiscovered.
 In March 2018, Archbishop Anthony Apuron of Guam was removed from office by the Vatican.
 Apuron had been accused of sexually molesting altar boys in the late 1970s.
 Moreover, in the latest case, priest Louis Brouillard was charged for having raped altar boys during "sleepovers" as a teenager.
 Over fifteen priests, two archbishops, and a bishop have been recognized in sex abuse cases, from the 1950s until the 1990s.

 Addressing "a flood of abuse claims" five dioceses (Tucson, Arizona; Spokane, Washington; Portland, Oregon.; Davenport, Iowa, and San Diego) got bankruptcy protection.
-Eight Catholic diocese have declared bankruptcy due to sex abuse cases from 2004 to 2011.
+Eight Catholic dioceses declared bankruptcy due to sex abuse cases from 2004 to 2011.

-In January 19, 2023, a man named Scott Verti filed a lawsuit Verti with about 100 instances of abuse at St. Elizabeth Ann Seton Church in Fort Collins, Colo., from 1998 to 2003.
-Due to the 2021 state law in Colorado, a three year window period was opened to allow sexual allegations to be brought forward dating back as far as 1960.
+On 19 January 2023, a man named Scott Verti filed a lawsuit alleging about 100 instances of abuse at St. Elizabeth Ann Seton Church in Fort Collins, Colorado, from 1998 to 2003.
+Due to the 2021 state law in Colorado, a three-year window period was opened to allow sexual allegations to be brought forward dating back as far as 1960.
 The defendant Timothy Evans, a priest was accused of sexual abuse when Verti was 13 to 18 years old.